You are here

 Literature, Democracy and Transitional Justice

-The colloquium, “Literature, democracy and transitional justice” is coordinated by Professor Mohamed-Salah Omri, Tutorial Fellow for Oriental Studies at St John’s.
-It will take place on 18, 19 and 20 March 2018, bringing together participants from over a dozen countries who will address specific situations of transitional justice across the globe.
-The event seeks to open dialogue between scholars working on authoritarian systems and democratic transitions in the fields of literary studies, history, philosophy and law.
-In addition, papers will focus on case studies, including Spain, Portugal, Argentina, Columbia, Tunisia, South Africa, Rwanda, Taiwan, Algeria and former Yugoslavia.
-The colloquium will also feature the Syrian writer Zakaria Tamer.
+The colloquium, “Literature, democracy and transitional justice” was coordinated by Professor Mohamed-Salah Omri, Tutorial Fellow for Oriental Studies at St John’s.
+It took place on 18, 19 and 20 March 2018, bringing together participants from over a dozen countries who addressed specific situations of transitional justice across the globe.
+The event sought to open dialogue between scholars working on authoritarian systems and democratic transitions in the fields of literary studies, history, philosophy and law.
+In addition, papers focused on case studies, including Spain, Portugal, Argentina, Columbia, Tunisia, South Africa, Rwanda, Taiwan, Algeria and former Yugoslavia.
+The colloquium also featured the Syrian writer Zakaria Tamer.

 Speakers: Carrol Clarkson, Anissa Daoudi, Salah Degani, Lin Chi-Ming, Mohsen ElKhouni, Jesus Isquierdo, Annick Louis, Manuel Loff, Brendon Nicholls, Annalen Micus, Daniel Mosquera, Christian Axboe Nielsen, Sonia Zlitni-Fitouri, Agnes Delage, Mohamend-Salah Omri, Philppe Roussin, and an interview with Zakaria Tamer